How Do I Build a Website?

 So my advice is to start with your brand – before you even think about creating your website.
 It will save you a lot of time and effort in the long run.

-Don’t worry if you’ve already set up your business and are retrospectively thinking about your brand.
 The beauty of owning your own business is you can change it as and when you see fit!
 I once completely overhauled my whole business brand, including my business name and website URL, and my business is now infinitely stronger for it.

 There’s so much that goes into creating an effective, attractive website that it’s impossible to cover it in just one blog post, which is why I go into much more detail in my course, The Visible Editor.